Flottegurke/flotte-linux-utils/ssh/ssh-key/ssh-keygen-helper/README.md

 > [!CAUTION]
 > Private keys are also commited to the repo, it is therefore strongly advised to not push the git repo to a server.

+## Setup
+1. Install all [Dependencies](#Dependencies)
+2. If not already done: Execute the [`updateFlotteLinuxUtils.sh`](../../../updateFlotteLinuxUtils.sh) script.

 ## How to use
-1. Install all [Dependencies](#Dependencies)
-2. Execute the script:
+1. Start the script:
     ```shell
-    ./ssh-keygen-helper.sh
+    ssh-keygen-helper
     ```
-3. Enter device name
+2. Enter (friendly) device name
-4. Enter use case of ssh-key
+3. Enter use-case of ssh-key
-5. Enter Email or identifier
+4. Enter Email or identifier tag
-6. (optional) Enter passphrase
+5. (optional) Enter passphrase

 ## Dependencies
 - bash